Next dues owed by March 31, 2024Pay Dues »

 Classes include basics such as the National Electrical Code, conduit bending, transformers and motor control.
 In addition, new classes covering industry-changing technologies such as power harmonics, programmable controllers, photo voltaic and Lucent Technologies are continually being developed and offered as well.

-Most of these classes are four to 10 nights in duration, one to two nights per week, and two to three hours per night.
+Most of these classes are one to four nights in duration, one to two nights per week, and two to three hours per night.

 As a Journeyman, you can check out IBEW without any financial obligation with our “Try It, You’ll Like It” trial period.
 During this period, you’ll receive IBEW wages and benefits, but you’ll pay nothing to the IBEW.
 At the successful completion of this trial period, you will be offered membership into the IBEW.
 If you choose to join, and almost everyone does, the admission fees are as follows: